Both laws aim to save lives by encouraging people to call 911 without fear of punishment, but..

 Goal:

-Encourage people to call 911 during drug overdoses and enable life-saving treatment.
+To encourage people to call 911 during overdose emergencies without fear of arrest for minor drug possession offenses and to facilitate life-saving medical treatment.

 What it does: